squinlan1979/2nd-resume-attempt/Siobhan Quinlan Essay Questions.md

 objectives effectively.

-**4** &nbsp;&nbsp;&nbsp;&nbsp;In addition to some of the skills necessary to complete this application, I taught myself to take apart my sink and successfully put it back together.
+**4** &nbsp;&nbsp;&nbsp;&nbsp;In addition to some of the skills necessary to complete this application, I taught myself to take apart my sink and put it back together.

-&nbsp;&nbsp;&nbsp;&nbsp;One night, I dropped an earring down my bathroom sink.
+&nbsp;&nbsp;&nbsp;&nbsp;One night, I dropped an earring down my sink.
 I tried to fish it out, but determined that I needed to take the pipe apart.
 I looked carefully at the pipes to understand how they fit together, and how they function.
 I consulted Google, and based on diagrams online, I was able to understand how to take out the U-Pipe, while also catching the water that was freed from the sink.
 I retrieved my earring!
 While reassembling the pipes, I had to reconnect the mechanism that